RobinTT69/e-z-screenshot-linux/README.md

 - Run the Script with the arguements -A and -D. Right after -A but your api key and after -D put the domain.
 You only have to do this on the first time you run the script as the script saves the config to your disk.
 ### Make Sure To Type The Domain In The https://sub.domain.tld/ Format!

-## Domain Setup On Cloudflare (enter this subdomain that you have set up when the script asks for it)
+## Domain Setup On Cloudflare
 ![image](https://r2.e-z.host/ca19848c-de8c-4cae-9a10-858d6fd864b7/joyc6m3h.jpeg)

 You have to also make a dns record

 ![image](https://r2.e-z.host/8a13052f-8c12-4034-b99f-0155cc616583/f5jrvtyn.png)

-Make sure its the subdomain you want, as well as making it point to 192.0.0.2
+Make sure its the subdomain you want, as well as making it point to 192.0.0.2.
+It also **HAS** to be proxied.

 ### Troubleshooting
 - **The python script doesnt work!
 It doesnt embed the images!**